-Involvement and engagement with students and staff is an ongoing commitment that the Group wishes to undertake with all staff and students in activities that raise their awareness and understanding of Equality, Diversity and Human Rights issues.
+Involvement and engagement with students and staff is an ongoing commitment that the Partnership wishes to undertake with all staff and students in activities that raise their awareness and understanding of Equality, Diversity and Human Rights issues.

 Engagement and involvement will be undertaken initially by two key mechanisms:

 - Awareness raising workshops aimed at providing an opportunity for staff and students to debate Equality, Diversity and Human Rights issues.